 Although enteric-coated peppermint oil capsules may reduce the risk of heartburn, their protective coating can break down more quickly and increase the risk of heartburn when taken at the same time as prescription and over-the-counter medications that decrease stomach acid and which are often used for heartburn or acid reflux.
-It's best to take such drugs at least two hours after taking enteric-coated peppermint oil products.
+It's best to take such drugs at least 2 hours after taking enteric-coated peppermint oil products.
 A stomach condition called achlorhydria, in which the stomach doesn't produce hydrochloric acid, also may hasten the coating's breakdown.
 So people with the condition are advised against using peppermint oil.

 Possible Drug Interactions With Peppermint Oil

 Be cautious about combining peppermint oil with certain drugs because it may inhibit the body's ability to metabolize the drugs and increase the risk of side effects.
-According to the Natural Medicines Comprehensive Database, there is a moderate risk in combining peppermint oil with the immunosuppressant drug cyclosporine (Neoral, Sandimmune) and many different medications that are changed and broken down by the liver.

 Where to Buy Peppermint Oil